 Storms writes clearly and convincingly.
 Kingdom Come contains excellent chapters on the hermeneutics of Eschatology, the history of Premillennialism, the current popularity of Premillennialism, and chapters on all the controversial chapters that deal with eschatology in the Bible.
 Storms is gracious with his opponents, and in my view his argument is convincing.

 This is a book that I heartily recommend.
 To those curios to know more about eschatology this volume will be helpful.
 For those curios to know more about the view of those with whom they disagree, hopefully many, this volume will also be greatly helpful.

-Posted by Pastor Bill Farley at 9:27 PM
+Posted by Bill and Judy Farley at 9:27 PM